inblocks/precedence/README.md

 **_precedence_** is edited by [**_inBlocks_**](https://precedence.inblocks.io) so you can rely on us for hosting the solution for you, supporting you during the deployment and providing you a very strong SLA.

 In the following:
-- "fingerprint" means "hexadecimal string format fo the hash computed with SHA-256 algorithm";
+- "fingerprint" means "hexadecimal string format for the hash computed with SHA-256 algorithm";
 - "obfuscated fingerprint of <VALUE>" means fingerprint of "<SEED> <VALUE>".

 # Quick Start